maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/bladderPhantom.md

 With the silicone now chosen, it was time to make the phantom.

 ### Making the mold and casting it
-Making the phantom is actually difficult as it must be hollow.
+Making the phantom is difficult as it must be hollow.

-Initially, I thought about rotocasting but for this to work, I had to create such a machine first and I was not confident about the potential results.
+Initially, I thought about roto casting but for this to work, I had to create such a machine first and I was not confident about the potential results.

-The next idea that came to my mind was to make a phantom in 2 parts, each part being made with 2 molds that link to each other.
-Basically, this is making two half spheres before joining them together.
+The next idea that came to my mind was to make a phantom in 2 parts, each part is made with 2 molds that link to each other.
+This is making two half-spheres before joining them together.

 I created the mold in SolidWorks:
 <figure> <center>